 The DMCA (Digital Millennium Copyright Act) complaints are usually related to law firms that represent companies such as Sony Pictures, Paramount, and similar other ones.
 They indicate that some copyrighted materials have been shared via CyberGhost IP addresses.

 The Malware Activity complaints are received from parties who detect attacks from CyberGhost IP addresses or receive spams from them.
 Such attacks or spam examples are automated emails, DDoS attacks, Botnets, scams, and even log-in attempts.

-Last in this list is the police requests, which are quite self-explanatory.
+The police requests are last in this list, and they are quite self-explanatory.
 Law enforcement agencies send requests for IPs that are linked to various investigations.
 Such complaints are often received by data centers and sent to CyberGhost.